3/4/2025

 Chief Scientific Officer

+Mark, can we take that?
 Yeah, we pursue both avenues.
-So both both ramp in volume from a patients treated standpoint as well as revenue diversification.
-So, and many of the cases we're seeing that both of those occur.
+So both ramp in volume from a patient's treated standpoint as well as revenue diversification.
+So in many of the cases, we're seeing that both of those occur.

 speaker